-A Chicago Emmy nominee, Sandy Marshall is a writer, producer, director, and entrepreneur.
+Sandy Marshall is a Chicago Emmy-nominated writer, producer, director, actor, speaker, and entrepreneur.

 He writes the Workish syndicated humor columns via Rogers Media in Canadian Business and Macleans.
 He’s also a contributor for The Download with Justin Kaufmann on WGN Radio, NASA Social, Contently's The Content Strategist, and with Silent Crow TV.
-He heads-up Marshall Media, and is a director at the world famous Second City.
+He's also a longtime director at the world famous Second City.

 As a film & TV actor, Sandy appeared alongside Vince Vaughn in Ron Howard's The Dilemma, Thomas Lennon in Eden Court, in the Comedy Central special Still Hungry, and in dozens of commercials.
 He co-created the produced television pilot Shiny People.

 Sandy served on the Board of Trustees for Drake University, and speaks at conferences about improvisation, marketing, business and entrepreneurship.
-He's a founding member of Chicago's sketch ensemble Schadenfreude.
+He volunteers with Toronto's Ensemble event series alongside the WE Foundation, and is a founding member of Chicago's sketch ensemble Schadenfreude.